 About

 There is something about writing by hand that I keep coming back to.
-The way ink flows from pen to page, how thoughts seem to pour out when I stop trying to control them.
+The way ink flows from pen to page, how thoughts pour out when I stop trying to control them.
 Stephen King writes about this in On Writing.
 The act of putting words down becomes its own form of discovery.
-That resonated with me deeply.
+That is exactly how it has always worked for me.

-This practice of freewriting, of mining the subconscious, has become the center of everything you see here.
+This practice of freewriting, of mining the subconscious, is the center of everything here.

-I started this without a map.
-Just notebooks and the compulsion to record whatever was drifting below the surface of general consciousness, waiting to make its way out.
-What you'll find here is the result of that expedition.
-Handwritten journals translated into digital form, reflections that became essays, the slow accumulation of a life being examined.
+I started without a map.
+Just notebooks and the compulsion to record whatever was drifting below the surface, waiting to make its way out.
+Handwritten journals translated into digital form, reflections that became essays, a life examined one page at a time.

 What Lives Here

 Essays on technology and consciousness, AI development, philosophy.
-What it means to be aware in an age when machines are learning to think alongside us.
-Carl Sagan's The Dragons of Eden shaped how I think about the evolution of human intelligence.
+What it means to be alive in a moment when machines are learning to think alongside us.
+Carl Sagan's The Dragons of Eden shaped how I think about intelligence and what makes us human.

 - Philosophy & Meaning: The Alchemist by Paulo Coelho, The Stranger by Albert Camus, Peace in Every Breath by Thich Nhat Hanh

-- Cosmic Perspective: Pale Blue Dot by Carl Sagan - The book that fundamentally changed how I see our place in the universe
+- Cosmic Perspective: Pale Blue Dot by Carl Sagan.
+The one that remapped everything.

 - Writing & Creativity: Bird by Bird by Anne Lamott, On Writing by Stephen King, Gertrude Stein on Writing